kiykomi/DevOps_online_Odesa_2021Q4/m3/task3.2/readme.md

-## Do a ping and traceroute  command befor changes in Data Center network.
+## Let's do a ping and traceroute  command befor changes in Data Center network.

 ![5](screen/Screenshot_35.png)